-The Research Lab 2 aims at bringing architectural theory and practice together, by focusing on research within and across the fields of architectural technology and building cultures, material, craft, history and theory.
+The vision of Research Lab 2 is to integrate theory and practice by focusing on research within and across the fields of architectural technology, building culture and habitation.

-The laboratory understands technology in the light of the original concept of ‘techné’, which is closely related to the realm of the arts, poetics and tectonics – and thus, obviously, to the field of ‘archi-tectonic’ matters.
+Architectural technology is understood in the light of the original concept of ‘techné’, which is closely related to the realm of the arts, poetics and tectonics – and thus, obviously, to the field of ‘archi-tectonic’ matters.

-Building Cultures are understood as the technical practices of building and assembling, as well as the manifold social, political, philosophical and representational concepts of architecture in a historical and present perspective.
+Building Culture is understood as the technical practices of building and assembling, as well as the manifold social, political, philosophical and representational concepts of architecture in a historical and present perspective.

-Professor Thomas Bo Jensen works as coordinator in Research Lab 2.
+Associate Professor Jonathan Foote works as coordinator in Research Lab 2.